-This page looks at issues affecting people who care for children with disabilities, including getting help from social work and other sources, contacting other parents with disabled children, and getting financial support.
+This page looks at issues affecting people who care for children with disabilities, including getting help from social work and other sources, contacting other parents with disabled children, and getting financial support through child disability benefit.

 How can I learn more about my child's condition?

-If your child is diagnosed with a disability or medical condition, you may find it helpful to learn more about their condition.
-The Patient UK website is a useful starting point for this, while the Contact A Family website has a comprehensive directory of specific conditions and rare disorders.
+If your child is diagnosed with a disability, medical condition or some other type of special needs, you may find it helpful to learn more about their condition.
+The Patient UK website is a useful starting point for this.
 However, be wary of scaring yourself by reading too much information.
 It's usually best to talk to your doctor or paediatrician (specialist children's doctor), who has examined your child and can tell you how serious their condition is and how it is likely to affect them in the future.